-Adding a new course to the curriculum requires approval not only from one's department chair but also from the University.
+Adding a new course to the curriculum requires approval from one's department chair and from the University.
 The College Curriculum Council (CCC) is the faculty-student committee charged with approving new undergraduate courses.
-A subcommittee of the CCC reviews new course proposals on a rolling basis; however, key deadlines for course approvals by the pre-registration period and the start of the term are posted on the Registrar's website.
+A subcommittee of the CCC reviews new course proposals on a rolling basis; however, key deadlines for course approvals by the pre-registration period and the start of the term are posted below.
 Proposals for new courses can be completed online and should contain the following:

 - a catalogue description of 100 words